Civilian Conservation Corps

 Overall, Sauk County's history is a testament to the determination and hard work of its early settlers, the influence of Native American culture, and the lasting impact of figures like Augustin Grignon and Frank Lloyd Wright.
 Today, the county continues to thrive as a popular tourist destination and a vibrant community rooted in its past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sauk County, Wisconsin.
+This timeline provides a concise overview of the key events in the history of Sauk County, Wisconsin.

 • 1836: The Wisconsin Territory is established, including the area that is now Sauk County.